gabriribeiro5/cyclobot_client/README.md

 - [ ] Handle incoming configuration updates and apply changes
 - [ ] Collect new config file data to update system behavior

+##  ♻️ Eco Unit simplified lifecycle
+0. Start
+1. Self Diagnosis
+2. Comm
+4. Simm
+5. Comm
+6. Sleep
+*Update and Error are wildcards to be handled

 ## Eco Unit
 This software is designed to run in IoT devices called Eco Units.